UriyaHarpeness/drumex/schema/README.md

 ["Bass", [3, 4]]
 ```
 A 3/4 length note played on the bass drum, although notes only have a natural length that is a power of 2, the notes can
-be defined with the desired length, and will later on be translated to valid notes, for example a dotted eighth note.
+be defined with the desired length, and will later on be translated to valid notes, for example a dotted half note.

 ---